St Mary, Grundisburgh

 Interestingly, I visited here the week of the 150th anniversary of Henry Freeland's death, and apparently the Swedes had made a big thing out of it; there had been a commemorative service on Muskon, and the Rector of Grundisburgh had written something for the memorial programme.
 The massing of the western European fleets off of Sweden during the Crimean War was the single biggest ever assemblage of warships seen in the Baltic, and Freeland's death became a symbol of the interdependence of England and Sweden.
 He died of an asthma attack, by the way, just like his father, the Rector of neighbouring Hasketon.

 Looking back towards the west, a vast flag with three stylised lions hangs above the font.
 This is a Garter banner, and formerly hung at Windsor above the seat of Knight of the Garter Baron Cranworth.
 It now hangs here as his memorial.
-It is very dramatic in this enclosed space, and certainly helps distract from the sickly yellow tiles with which Hakewill surrounded the font.
+When I visited in 2016, I found that the font on its large base which had been previously crammed into the space at the west end below it has now been moved into the south aise.

 One detail that intrigues me, and I don't know the answer to; in the Wale chantry, there are two corbels, one above the other; about a metre and a half separates them.
 Any ideas?